The What, Why & How of Fuel Hedging

 Since there’s no direct access to the oil futures marketplace, historically only large UK hauliers or listed firms with turnovers of >£100m+ (e.g. airlines) could take advantage of fuel hedging, and only through their banks in return for a fee.

-Banks have to adapt over-the-counter solutions for each individual company, resulting in oversized minimum trade sizes.
+Banks must adapt over-the-counter solutions for each company, resulting in oversized minimum trade sizes.

 Introducing: Fuel Lock

 Fuel Lock is a one-of-a-kind, specialist hedging tool offering UK Hauliers budget security by fixing future fuel prices without changing suppliers.

 Most hauliers and logistics firms, perhaps yours included, feel forced to accept fuel price fluctuations from suppliers or at the pump, despite the significant risk to gross profit margins.

 This exposure can be totally avoided.